Douglas College > About Douglas > Governance > College Board

 For information on current membership, Board meeting schedules, agendas, minutes or other College Board matters, please refer to the links on the left of this screen.

-Each Board member signs an Oath of Office and adheres to a Terms of Reference (TOR) by-law outlining general accountability, attributes, scope of responsibility, and specific responsibilities and attributes.
-Additional Board by-laws provide TOR for those holding the roles of Board Vice Chair and Board Chair.
+Each Board member signs an Oath of Office and adheres to Terms of Reference for the Board of Directors (B3, p.5) and Terms of Reference for a Director (B6, p.14) outlining general accountability, attributes, scope of responsibility, and specific responsibilities and attributes.
+See additional Board TORs for those holding the roles of Board Chair (B4, p.
+8) and Board Vice Chair (B7, p.
+18)

 Douglas College Board members are expected to demonstrate high standards of personal and professional conduct, including the need to avoid conflicts of interest.
-Such expectations, and processes through which Board members shall disclose or identify real, potential, deemed or perceived conflicts of interest, are outlined in this Board's by-law outlining Members' Code of Conduct (Ethics and Conflict of Interest).
+Such expectations, and processes through which Board members shall disclose or identify real, potential, deemed or perceived conflicts of interest, are outlined in this Board's Governance Framework outlining Code of Conduct and Ethics.
+(D11, p.77)

 The Mandate Letter and predecessor GLEs reflect agreements between the Government of British Columbia and Douglas College, represented by the College Board.
 They reflect both parties' respective accountabilities, roles and responsibilities.